Comparative Negligence and the 51 Percent Bar in Florida

 Fabre defenses require specific pleading.
 The defense must identify the non-party with sufficient particularity to allow the plaintiff to investigate.
 Generic "John Doe contractor" pleadings should be challenged early.
 Without proper pleading and trial proof, the Fabre apportionment fails.

-The 51 percent bar does not apply to medical negligence claims.
+The more-than-50-percent bar does not apply to medical negligence claims.
 Section 768.81(6).
 Medical malpractice still applies pure comparative fault.
 The carve-out was added during the HB 837 process at the request of the trial bar.

 Develop the defendant-fault evidence early.
 Reconstructionist reports, witness statements, surveillance footage.
 The strongest plaintiff cases under modified comparative fault are the ones where the defense has nothing meaningful to throw at apportionment.